 The changing face of pet care

 When I moved to Sonoma County, I went down to my local city hall to buy a business license.
 The clerk gave me the third degree, telling me I needed to change the zoning on my house because I am operating a business there.
 I tried to explain that pet sitting occurs only in the client’s home, and that all I do at home is work on my computer and make phone calls.
-She wouldn’t budge, so I took the paperwork home, filled it out, and submitted it when a different clerk was at the desk.
-Problem solved.
+She wouldn’t budge, so I took the paperwork home, filled it out, and listed a friend’s address in another city as mine.

 I soon found out why she had been so hostile.
 I had been out of pet sitting for a while as I focused mostly on animal welfare and shelters, only taking a client here and there on the side.
 After developing this latest iteration of a full-time business in 2014, I was surprised by the changing face of potential clients.
 In the 90’s and early 2000’s, clients would call weeks before they needed service.
 There was a lengthy phone conversation followed by an appointment in person where care details were discussed and paperwork was filled out.
 Dates were booked and service commenced.
 Future care was booked over the phone unless there was some major change requiring another in-person meeting.
 Not so for today’s clients!